shopware/shopware/src/Docs/platform/5-orm/2-types.md

 1. `$propertyName` is the name used in your struct and used to search, write and work.
 2. `$referenceClass` is the related definition class reference
 3. `$mappingDefinition` is the mapping definition to relate both definitions to each other
-4. `$loadInBasic` indicates if the relation should be loaded when the entity is read.
+4. `$loadInBasic` indicates if the relationship should be loaded when the entity is read.
 5. `$mappingLocalColumn` is the foreign key field for the local definition in the mapping definition
 6. `$mappingReferenceColumn` is the foreign key field for the related definition in the mapping definition